 Financial security aside, there are difficulties involved with starting a business – even one that you manage on the side.
 Here are some of the challenges sidepreneurs can expect to face, and how to overcome them.

 Between working 40 hours a week, eating and sleeping, you are left little time in the day to run a business.
 If you work a normal 9-5, you will only have late nights and weekends to run your business, which can be extremely difficult times to do so.
 Being a sidepreneur requires a lot of dedication and organization on your part, which means that most of your leisure time will be put towards more productive activities.
 If you are willing to sacrifice some of your time and hobbies right now to get your business up and running, you can sit back and enjoy the profits in the long run.
 Automate any and everything you can.
-Social media schedulers like Hootsuite will help with marketing, and inventory automation software will take care of tedious back end processes.
+Social media schedulers like Hootsuite will help with marketing, and online inventory software will take care of tedious back end processes.
 Content marketing is essential to getting your business the traffic and visibility it needs.
 Freelance out some work to get fresh content on your blog.
 Contently and Writer Access are both good places to check.